CSS glossary entries for ‘Z’

 - In CSS, the word zoom has different meanings depending on context.
 In a broad sense, it refers to the capability of browsers to do ‘full page zoom’ and ‘text-only zoom’ or to the tendency for mobile browsers to invoke ‘auto-zoom’.
 In the narrowest sense, it refers to Microsoft's non-standard

-.
+zoomproperty.
+That property is primarily used by CSS designers to set and reset another non-standard ‘Internet Explorer’ property known ashasLayout.
 Although the incredibly troublesome ‘hasLayout’ property is no longer easy to set by inadvertently, it still lurks in the ‘compatibility modes’ of recent versions of IE.